 -> To improve the quality of life and provision of better infrastructure facilities for the poor particularly women.

 -> To provide basic healthcare facilities to the poorest people

 Scope of Work:

 Having being established in 1991 SHER has expanded its activities steadily into Khushab and neighboring districts of Punjab.
 The programmatic areas have also been expanded with introduction of quality based Higher education, Technical Education, Community based Education, Orphanage for poor children, health care facilities, Social Mobilization and Infrastructure Development.
-The program of SHER now encompass a Girls Degree College, Higher Secondary School, a network of 30 Quality Schools titled Sher School System (SSS) working in the remote areas, Community model Schools reaching out more than 2500 children, 169 Community Organization and Community initiatives, Health Care Centers, Two Orphanage centers called “SHER Ghar” providing social welfare service 171 orphans (128 Boys and 43 Girls) and one Vocational Training center.
+The program of SHER now encompass a Girls Degree College, Higher Secondary School, a network of 8 Quality Schools titled Sher School System (SSS) working in the remote areas, Community model Schools reaching out more than 1900 children, 169 Community Organization and Community initiatives, Two Orphanage centers called “SHER Ghar” providing social welfare service 37 orphans (20 Boys and 17 Girls).